 - Place the cabbage in a closet to ferment for at least 2 weeks and up to 2 months.

 - Serve with a drizzle of sesame seed oil.

-- Feel free to leave out the chilli flakes or wakame.
-The best part about making your own pickles is you get to flavour them however you want!
+- Feel free to leave out the chili flakes or wakame.
+The best part about making your own pickles is you get to flavor them however you want!

 - Don’t worry if you don’t have enough liquid to submerge the cabbage right after pressing.
 Check it after 24 to 48 hours and it should be submerged.
 If it’s not, then increase the weight of your press.

-Keywords: pickled, brined, fermented, vegan, vegetarian, traditional, cabbage, fall, winter
+Keywords: pickled, brined, fermented, vegan, vegetarian, traditional, cabbage, fall, winter, gluten-free